bcgov/hsms/src/R/BCStats_HowTo.md

 municipality is a row and each "characteristic" is a column.

 The Tool takes the tables as input in the format that they are downloaded from StatsCan.
 Statistics Canada limits each export to 5 geographies
 So the tools allows for multiple tables, given that each table contains exactly the same variables.
-By Default the tool takes in
+The Tool will take every table provided in the input folder, be sure that only census tables are in the folder.

-2 tables (censusTable_a and censusTable_b).
-To add additional tables, you can create a new variable with the file path of the tables, and add that variable to the input_table_list.
+This script requires you have the utils.R script to run.
+This script is designed to be run as a function, be sure to look at what the required packages are as well as a description of the functions arguments.
+In order to utilize the util.R script the working directory must be set before running the function using the setwd() function, refer to the example in the script if needed.

 ---
 **Core Housing Needs, Housing Suitability, Structural Type**: